The Ultimate French Cheese and Wine Pairing Guide

 Alpes-de-Haute-Provence (04) - Banon Cheese & Côtes de Provence Rosé (Provence)

 In the picturesque department of Alpes-de-Haute-Provence, you’ll find Banon, a soft, creamy cheese that’s wrapped in chestnut leaves and tied in a raffia bow.
-Pair it with Côtes de Provence Rosé, a refreshing rosé wine from Provence, to create a harmonious balance that celebrates the region’s terroir.
-Alpes-de-Haute-Provence is known for its lavender fields, including the town of Digne-les-Bains.
+Pair it with Côtes de Provence Rosé, a refreshing rosé wine from Provence, to create a beautiful balance that celebrates the region’s terroir.

 Hautes-Alpes (05) - Bleu du Queyras Cheese & Rasteau Vin Doux (Rhône Valley)

 Hautes-Alpes is home to Bleu du Queyras, a semi-soft blue cheese made with the milk of Alpine cows.
-Young blues are relatively mild, though with time, they become crumbly and take on a slightly yellowish hue and a more assertive flavour.
+Young blues are relatively mild, though with time, they become crumbly and take on a slightly yellowish hue, as well as a more assertive flavour.
 Complement it with Rasteau Vin Doux, a sweet and fruity fortified wine from the Rhône Valley region, to create a unique and satisfying pairing.
-Hautes-Alpes is all about the beautiful Écrins National Park, including the town of Gap in the foothills of the Alps.

 Alpes-Maritimes (06) - Brous Cheese & Côtes de Provence